Want to browse some retro Manchester City shirts? Read on…

 1994 Home Shirt

-Amazon have a good selection of retro Manchester City shirts including the 1994 home centenary shirt (above).
+Amazon has a good selection of retro Manchester City shirts including the 1994 home centenary shirt.

 This marked 100 years since the club officially became Manchester City in 1894 (they were founded as St Mark’s West Gorton in 1880).